-Early Power Limited, a consortium of Endeavor Energy, Sage Petroleum Limited and GE, is developing the project.
+Early Power Limited, a consortium of Endeavor Energy, Sage Petroleum Limited, and GE, is developing the project.
 The company will supply the electricity generated by the plant to the Electricity Corporation of Ghana (ECG) under a 20-year power purchase agreement that includes a five-year option.

-Bridge power plant make-up
+Bridge Power plant make-up

-Stage 2a will include the installation of four GE LM 6000 PC Sprint gas turbines in open cycle configuration, while 2b will add one GE steam turbine generator to enable combined-cycle operation.
+Stage 2a will include the installation of four GE LM 6000 PC Sprint gas turbines in open-cycle configuration, while 2b will add one GE steam turbine generator to enable combined-cycle operation.

-Stage 2b will also add four heat recovery steam generators, one air-cool condenser and other balance of plant equipment.
+Stage 2b will also add four heat recovery steam generators, one air-cool condenser, and other balance of plant equipment.

-Facilities and fuel used at the Bridge power plant
+Facilities and fuel used at the Bridge Power plant

 A 9.4km-long LPG pipeline with a diameter of 12in will be built from the TEMA jetty to the Tema oil refinery.
 The pipeline will enable LPG to be transferred to a new purpose-built storage system at the refinery and will ensure there is LPG supply to the power plant throughout the year.

-The project will use imported LPG as the primary fuel, and diesel as the secondary fuel during the first five years of operation.
+The project will use imported LPG as the primary fuel and diesel as the secondary fuel during the first five years of operation.
 Natural gas is expected to become available to serve as the primary fuel, and LPG will become the secondary fuel later.

 Stage one is expected to use 771t of LPG a day, while stage two will use 1,679t a day.

-Grid connection for the Bridge power project
+Grid connection for Bridge Power project

-Stage one will produce electricity at 11kV, which will be converted into 33kV using three step-up transformers, and directly supplied to the ECG’s distribution network through underground cables.
+Stage one will produce electricity at 11kV, which will be converted into 33kV, using three step-up transformers, and directly supplied to the ECG’s distribution network through underground cables.